How to start a self-hosted WordPress blog – a step by step guide

 - All In One WP Security – you need a security plugin.
 There are a number of good ones around, but this is the one I recommend.
 A security plugin will prevent your blog from getting hacked

 - Yoast – this plugin is essential if you want to perform well on search engines.
-For more on search engine optimization (SEO) and the Yoast plugin, read: 11 easy ways to boost your blog’s SEO.
+For more on search engine optimization (SEO) read: A beginner’s guide to SEO for bloggers and for more information on the Yoast plugin, read: How to set up the Yoast SEO plugin PROPERLY!

 - WP Recipe Maker (for food blogs only) – having a recipe card plugin is essential if you plan to share recipes on your website.
 This is the one I recommend and the one I use on my food blog, easypeasyfoodie.com.